-Defined contribution pension arrangements take a variety of forms, from highly tailored individual plans, such as self-invested personal pensions (SIPPs), to large multi-employer arrangements, such as the government-established National Employment Savings Trust (NEST).
+Defined contribution pension arrangements take a variety of forms, from highly tailored individual plans, such as selfinvested personal pensions (SIPPs), to large multi-employer arrangements, such as the government-established National Employment Savings Trust (NEST).

 The growth of defined contribution schemes has been given a boost by auto-enrolment of employees for workplace pensions, as the graph below demonstrates.
 Auto-enrolment was phased in from October 2012 and is now fully in force.
 The first round of contribution increases took effect from 6 April 2018 and further significant increases to employer and employee contributions took the total to 8% from April 2019.
-A private member's bill that passed into law last year with government support provides for the possibility of further increases in contributions and expanded eligibility.
-However, the changes the Act enables are unlikely to be introduced for several years and will then probably be implemented on a phased basis.
+A private member's bill that passed into law in 2023 with government support provides for the possibility of further increases in contributions and expanded eligibility.
+However, the changes the Act enables have garnered little interest from the current government and, even if they are eventually introduced would probably be phased in over several years.